golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

       :::warning Menuconfig changes are saved in the build folder

       Changes made in `menuconfig` are rather fleeting.
-The are saved to the `build/zephyr/.config` file which is automatically generated.
+They are saved to the `build/zephyr/.config` file which is automatically generated.
 If you run a pristine build (`-p` when running `west build`) or delete the build folder, the changes you just saved will be lost.